 With plenty of similarities, what makes these spiced-up hot hatches stand out from each other.
 Which has the bigger boot?
 Does the Audi S3 have a better infotainment system?
-Is the VW Golf R cheaper to insure?
-Read on to find out who edges this epic battle!
+Is the VW Golf R cheaper for car insurance?
+Read on to find out whether Audi or Volkswagen edges this epic battle!

 Audi S3 vs Golf R

 Before we get the gloves out, let’s take a quick look at some of the specs, pros and cons of the Golf R vs Audi S3.

 Sleek interior cabin